igvteam/igv-notebook/README.md

 * [igv-jupyterlab](https://github.com/epi2me-labs/igv-jupyterlab)
 * [ipyigv](https://github.com/QuantStack/ipyigv)

-The main differences between igv-notebook and these projects are: (1) igv-notebook is a python package, while the projects listed above are Jupyter extensions, (2) igv-notebook works with Google Colab, and (3) igv-notebook supports loading data files from any location on the local or mounted file system when used with Jupyter Notebook or Google Colab.
+The main differences between igv-notebook and these other projects are:

+* igv-notebook is a Python package, while the projects listed above are Jupyter extensions;
+* igv-notebook works with Google Colab, in addition to Jupyter and JupyterLab; and
+* igv-notebook supports loading data files from any location on the local or mounted file system when used with Jupyter Notebook or
+Google Colab.